jcogh/task-management-app/README.md

 # Task Management Application

 A modern, real-time task management application built with React, TypeScript, and Flask.
-This application allows users to create, view, update, and delete tasks in a sleek, dark-themed interface.
+This application allows users to create, view, update, and delete tasks.

 ## Features